 - Stability during meals and conversation

 - An easy at-home hygiene routine that is just like that for real teeth

 - Cessation of the jawbone deterioration that accompanies long-term tooth loss

 - Maintenance of your facial appearance, which can change with tooth root loss

-However, patients should keep in mind that implants are not suitable for every case.
+However, patients should keep dental implant candidacy in mind and the fact that implants are not suitable for every case.
 If you lack sufficient bone tissue to support implants and bone grafting is not a viable option, Dr. Siegel may recommend alternative treatments.

 Implant-supported dentures are attached to dental implants to provide a stabler, longer-lasting replacement for a missing arch of teeth.